-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rogers is shown as a purple triangle. (analysis methodology)
+Rogers is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Mike Rogers sits on the following committees:

 - House Committee on Armed Services Ranking Member

 Rogers was the primary sponsor of 1 bill that was enacted: